 Basically, the difference between two records for a reconciliation report with no discrepancy should be $0.00, and when this does not happen, you face the reconciliation discrepancies in QuickBooks.
 This issue can occur in both QuickBooks desktop and online versions, and you need to run multiple reports to fix it.
 In this blog, we will discuss in detail the reconciliation discrepancies issues in QuickBooks.

 There is a lot of scope for human error that can lead to QuickBooks reconciliation problems.
-The reasons that can cause discrepancy of ending balance for two reports are as follow:-
+The reasons that can cause a discrepancy in the ending balance for the two reports are as follows:-

 - The user entered the wrong ending balance at the start of the reconciliation report.

 - A transaction was edited or deleted, which was already reconciled.

 - A transaction is missing or duplicated in the QuickBooks application.

 - The user entered a transaction into QuickBooks that the bank hadn’t yet cleared.